Things to Do in Northern Ireland

 Nestled on the shores of Carlingford Lough, and surrounded by the magnificent Mourne Mountains and Cooley Peninsula, the Whistledown Hotel in Warrenpoint is a must-visit during the summer months.
 Sit back and watch the world sail by whilst taking in the panoramic views of the lough.

 In the heart of Newcastle you’ll find Hugh McCann's.
 This spot is filled with intimate charm and dog lovers will love the welcome that their pooch receives.
-After a brisk walk along the promenade, stop off here for a tasty bite to eat and relax in the Hogg Snog.
+After a brisk walk along the promenade, stop off at The Dundrum Inn for a tasty bite to eat and a drink.

 As Van Morrison said, “in the night-time, yeah that’s the right time”.
 So get out and about and let your hair down in Northern Ireland.